willklein/design-system-success/slides.md

 The true objective and measure of our workshop's success was if we could level up developers across the company.

-(edit) we promised them...

 We had so many sign ups we offered it twice and reached a staggering percentage of our product teams.

-I would give it again the following spring, and less than a year later with three new members of our team, we unveiled a new workshop that taught the fundamentals of responsive design with our new grid/flex component, CSS breakpoints and a few new tricks we had woven into the design system.
+I would give it again the following spring, and less than a year later with three new members of our team, we unveiled a new workshop that taught the fundamentals of responsive design with our latest components.
 -->

 ---